Zero-True/zero-true/README.md

 zero-true notebook
 ```

-Once the application is running, head to http://localhost:1326 to begin creating your
+Once the application is running, head to http://localhost:1326 to begin editing your
 notebook!

 ### Quick Example

-Create a new notebook and open a code cell with the following code:
+Open a new notebook and create a code cell with the following code:

 ```python
 import zero_true as zt